devangdayal/filesage-be/README.md

-# filesage
+# FileSage
-Chat with your local data
+Local Personalised AI Chatbot for your FileSystem